 Department of Science, Technology, Engineering & Mathematics: Science

-Math Placement test score of 5 or higher or MATH095 (C or better)
+- Reading Placement Test score Level 3 or READ110 (C or better) or COMP108 (C or better); and Math Placement Test score of 5 or higher or MATH095 (C or better)

 - identify the major rocks and minerals;

 - apply the scientific method to situations related to geology [Scientific Literacy];

 - analyze, interpret, and apply quantitative information as it relates to geology; and

 - apply the entrepreneurial skills of problem solving and critical thinking to the assessment of a geologic or environmental hazard.

 The following topics are presented:

 - minerals, rocks, the rock cycle

 - earthquakes, volcanism, mountain building